Prosper de Mestre: Commerce

 The homestead Mill Bank House which still stands in Millbank Road, was probably erected at this time, and a village named Terara soon began to develop.
 He eventually owned several houses in Sydney, including his main house, 32 acre at Petersham, and many farm allotments.
 To consolidate some of his business investments, on 31 May 1837, at "the Premises lately occupied by Prosper De Mestre" in George Street he sold at auction a number of properties, being: 3160 acre at Brisbane Water; 700 acre in the parish of Holdsworth; building allotments in Kent St, Sydney; four 25 acre farms at Lane Cove; 640 acre at Camden; and 3200 acre at Ellulang.
-He no longer needed to live in the George Street property as he had moved his residence to the corner of Liverpool and Elizabeth Streets, Sydney as he had purchased an "excellent mansion" overlooking and situated at the south end of Hyde Park.
+He no longer needed to live in the George Street property as he had moved his residence to the corner of Liverpool and Elizabeth streets as he had purchased an "excellent mansion" overlooking and situated at the south end of Hyde Park.
 Finally he also received another land grant of 1280 acre called Yerrigong on the Calymea Creek about six miles (10 km) west of Terara granted by Governor George Gipps on 17 February 1841.

 On 31 May 1837 he also sold 50 shares in the Australian Marine Assurance Company, the Hoffan's Cordials business, and a lithographic press.
 Then, due to the depression of the early 1840s, and failing health, Prosper become insolvent in 1844.
 Most of his land and property needed to be auctioned to pay his debts.
 As the George Street property had been her dower, his wife Mary Ann questioned whether it should be included in the sale.
 Her solution was that the more valuable George Street property could be included in the sale, if the Shoalhaven properties were not.
 In exchange she also asked for "the whole of the plate, horses etc., etc., on the establishment in Liverpool Street, the six cows, horse and cart at Helsarmel", and to be "permitted to occupy the 32 acres at Petersham until the house at Shoal Haven can be rendered fit for the residence of my family."
 His house in Liverpool St, and its "elegant Household Furniture", was sold by auction on 16 May 1844, and the family was moved briefly to Petersham and then onto Terara, which Prosper had initially developed as a hobby farm.